xenloops/Red-team-notes/24_ms_defender.md

     [+] established link to child beacon: 10.10.122.15

 Unload the CNA from the Script Manager to revert to the default payloads.

+## Malleable C2

+Beacon can also be caught when running in memory.
+Some actions (e.g. lateral movement) trigger memory scans; but Defender also does routine scans, so the time between spawning a Beacon and the time to detection varies.
+The "sms" label in the Defender UI shows the alert was from a memory scan (```Detected: Behavior:Win32/CobaltStrike.H!sms```).

+Get-MpThreatDetection labels them as behavior:_process:

+    Resources                      : {behavior:_process: C:\Windows\System32\rundll32.exe, pid:3196:59045527721095,
+                                     process:_pid:3196,ProcessStart:133415922931504282}

+Scanning the shellcode payload type with ThreatCheck can help find these signatures because although the service binary artifact itself is "clean":

+    PS C:\Users\Attacker\Desktop> C:\Tools\ThreatCheck\ThreatCheck\bin\Debug\ThreatCheck.exe -f .\http_x64.svc.exe
+    [+] No threat found!
+    [*] Run time: 0.55s

+The raw shellcode is not:

+    PS C:\Users\Attacker\Desktop> ThreatCheck.exe -f .\http_x64.xprocess.bin
+    [+] Target file size: 295936 bytes
+    [+] Analyzing...
+    [!]
+Identified end of bad bytes at offset 0xF61F

+The signature(s) target the reflective loader or the Beacon DLL.
+The Beacon source code is closed source.
+We could technically write a completely custom reflective loader through the UDRL kit (out of scope for CRTO).
+The easiest way to make modifications to both of these components is by using what's exposed in Malleable C2.
+Four settings to try:

+    stage {
+            set userwx "false";    // allocate memory for the Beacon DLL as RW/RX, not RWX set cleanup "true";    // free memory associated with the reflective loader after loading set obfuscate "true";  // load Beacon into memory without DLL headers; reduces the number of indicators in memory (among other things) set module_x64 "xpsservices.dll"; // blends in better by masquerading as an existing DLL set module_x86 ...                // Must be equal or larger size than Beacon, and must not be needed }

+## Resource Kit

+The Antimalware Scan Interface (AMSI) is a component of Windows which allows applications to integrate themselves with an antivirus engine by providing a consumable, language agnostic interface.
+It was designed to tackle "fileless" malware that was so heavily popularised by tools like the EmpireProject, which leveraged PowerShell for complete in-memory C2.